If you’re offered a training contract, we’ll ask you to go to law school before joining us.

 Your next step depends on whether or not you studied law at university.

-If you didn’t study law, first you’ll need to do a graduate diploma in law (GDL), which lasts a year.
+If you didn’t study law, you’ll need to do a graduate diploma in law (GDL), which lasts a year.
 You can study for your GDL at the BPP school in Birmingham, Bristol, Cambridge, Leeds, Liverpool, London or Manchester.
 Availability is subject to demand.

 You’ll then go on to do an accelerated legal practice course (LPC) in the same way as law students.